bwp91/homebridge-wemo/README.md

 # homebridge-vsx

-homebrdige-vsx is a plugin for homebrige, wich allows switching on and off your AV Reciever.
+homebrdige-vsx is a plugin made homebrige, wich allows switching on and off your Pioneer AV Reciever.
+All AV Recievers, wich work with the iControl AV5 App are supported.

 # Installation

 Beta Software!
-Only the On/Off Switching works!
+Only the On/Off Switching works yet!

 1. Install homebridge using: npm install -g homebridge
 2. Install this plugin using: npm install -g homebridge-vsx